CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![Problems of indepent data mart](image/independentDataMart.png?raw=true)

 `Ìn general dependent data marts are best in long-term with global thinking focus while independet data marts are short-term with limited scope solution`.

+# Large Data warehouse
+When the data warehouse is so large, some consideration need to know about this situation.

+## Impact of large data warehouse

 # References